Odysseus: Name, etymology, and epithets

+In Latin, he was known as Ulixēs or (considered less correct) Ulyssēs.
+Some have supposed that "there may originally have been two separate figures, one called something like Odysseus, the other something like Ulixes, who were combined into one complex personality."
+The origin of the Latin form has been explained in different ways.
+In the nineteenth century it was derived from Etruscan, following K. O. Müller, or alternatively from the Sicel Οὐλίξης.
+More recent treatments connect it with the Greek forms with l: Beekes lists Latin Ulixēs among these by-forms, alongside the vase inscriptions and Herodian's Οὐλιξεύς, and Maras derives it from a Greek form reconstructed as *Olixes, that is from the name as it circulated outside the Homeric tradition.

+In Etruria the name and the stories of Odysseus were adopted under a number of variants, among them utuse, utuśe, utuze, utzte, uθste, uθuste and uθuze, which appear as captions beside representations of the hero on scarabs, mirrors and cinerary urns between the fifth and the second centuries BC.
+Maras traces the Etruscan borrowing, by contrast, to the form with d, that is to the name as it circulated within the Homeric epic tradition.

 In the Iliad and Odyssey, Homer uses several epithets to describe Odysseus, starting with the opening, where he is described as "the man of many devices" (in the 1919 Murray translation).
 The Greek word used is polytropos, literally the man of many turns, and other translators have suggested alternate English translations, including "man of twists and turns" (Fagles 1996) and "a complicated man" (Wilson 2018).

 Description

 In the account of Dares the Phrygian, Odysseus was illustrated as "tough, crafty, cheerful, of medium height, eloquent, and wise."
-In Book III of Homer's Iliad Priam describes him as "shorter in truth by a head than Atreus' son Agamemnon, / but broader, it would seem, in the chest and across the shoulders /... / Truly, to some deep-fleeced ram would I liken him / who makes his way through the great mass of the shining sheep-flocks." and in the same book Antenor recalls that "Menelaus with his broad shoulders was the taller, but Odysseus was the more imposing of the two when they were both seated."
-In Book VI of Homer's Odyssey, he is described as having "bushy locks" that "hang from his head thick as the petals of a hyacinth in bloom".
-In Book XVI of Homer's Odyssey he is said to have a "bronze tan" and in Book XVIII of Homer's Odyssey, it is said that Odysseus "bared his fine massive thighs.
+In Book III of Homer's Iliad, Priam describes him as "shorter in truth by a head than Atreus' son Agamemnon, / but broader, it would seem, in the chest and across the shoulders /... / Truly, to some deep-fleeced ram would I liken him / who makes his way through the great mass of the shining sheep-flocks."
+In the same book Antenor recalls that "Menelaus with his broad shoulders was the taller, but Odysseus was the more imposing of the two when they were both seated."
+In Book VI of the Odyssey, he is described as having "bushy locks" that "hang from his head thick as the petals of a hyacinth in bloom".
+In Book XVI he is said to have a "bronze tan" and in Book XVIII, it is said that Odysseus "bared his fine massive thighs.
 His broad shoulders, his chest and brawny arms were now revealed".